Telscombe

-Telscombe is a civil parish and electoral ward (called East Saltdean and Telscombe Cliffs) with the status of a town in the Lewes District of East Sussex, England.
+Telscombe is a town and civil parish in the Lewes District of East Sussex, England.
 It consists of three distinct settlements, separated from each other by an open area of downland called Telscombe Tye.

 Telscombe village is a small village on the South Downs, six miles (10 km) south of Lewes.
 It includes the parish church, with origins dating back to the 10th century.
 The village has a population of fewer than 50 people.

 The parish retains its ancient boundaries, which reach from the village to the coast, and the major part of the population is in the two coastal settlements.
 At the eastern end of the parish, about 4500 people live at Telscombe Cliffs, developed in the 20th century effectively as an extension of the town of Peacehaven over the town boundary.
 At the western end, the remaining 2500 population forms part of the community of Saltdean, the remainder of Saltdean being within the city of Brighton and Hove.

 In 1929, thanks to the growth in population, Telscombe gained a parish council: in 1974 it became a town, with a mayor.
 The new civic centre in Telscombe Cliffs came into use in 2000.

 The Prime Meridian crosses the northeast corner of Telscombe parish.
 The town has a school, Telscombe Cliffs Primary.

 The parish includes part of the Brighton to Newhaven Cliffs Site of Special Scientific Interest.
 The cliffs are mainly of geological interest, containing many Santonian and Campanian fossils.
 The SSSI listing includes flora and fauna biological interest too.

 History

+The name Telscombe derives from the Old English titelscumb meaning 'Titel's combe'.

 The manor of Telscombe is recorded as early as the 10th century, when it was given by King Edgar to the minster of Hyde, and remained in those hands until the dissolution in 1538.

 The manor and village passed through many hands in the following centuries; in 1900 James Andrew Harman became Lord of the Manor, and in 1924 it was acquired by Charles Willam Neville (born Charles William Neville Ussher in 1881), the developer who had founded Peacehaven in 1916.

 The village was part of the Holmstrow hundred until the abolition of hundreds in the 19th century.